coci/duckiter/README.md

 ### Requirements :

     - python version : python version 3.6 or upper version
-    - OS : linux, MacOS, windows
+    - OS :
+        - linux
+        - MacOS
+        - windows ( drop support )
     - docker engine installed in your machine and already run through the usage of package